JacobHoldowsky/fab-five/README.md

 # The Main Feed

 Fab Five is the center for immersing oneself in the world the athletes they love.
 Users can build teams with their favorite players and see how their teams stack up against other teams.
 Users can also post images with captions of their favorite athletes.
-Replete with images in a collage-like style of each athlete, one can scroll on their home feed from one exciting view to the next.
-Users will love adding pictures and seeing the page change form to adapt itself to the new image.
-All images remain a model of their original size, but remain centered in each row with the other pictures for a sweet, eye-candy experience.
+The picture posting funtionality results in a collage-like collection of images for each athlete.
+On the splash page, one can scroll from one exciting view to the next as all player images are mixed together.

 # Live Link